yuliaUU/glob-diver-mesopel-zoop/README.md

 #### Restore the Environment

+`renv.lock` has a log of all the packages and their version that are required to run the script.
 If you need to set up the environment on a different machine or restore it to a previous state, use the restore function:

 ```r
 renv::restore()
 ```